lau1944/bunrest/readme.md

 ## What is bunrest

-### bunrest is a express like api for [bun](https://github.com/oven-sh/bun) http server
+### bunrest is a express like api for [bun](https://github.com/oven-sh/bun) http server.

-So you don't have to learn bun to create a http server.
+## Features

+1. ⚡ BLAZING FAST.
+Bun is super fast...

+2. 0️⃣ dependencies, work seamlessly with Bun

+3. 0️⃣ learning curve.
+If you know ExpressJs, you can start a bun server.

 `This project is only experimental, DO NOT use it on production`